 The Facilities Master Plan contains goals to explore renewable energy opportunities.
-This has manifested as a comprehensive Photovoltaic System Feasibility Study at both Santa Ana and Santiago Canyon.
-The results of this study are currently under review by Distinct Facilities staff.
-In addition, a photovoltaic system has been recently installed on the 90,000 square foot Humanities Building at Santa Ana College, which provides approximately 19% of the building's electrical needs.
+This has resulted in the development of comprehensive Photovoltaic System Feasibility Study encompassing both SAC and SCC.
+The results of this study are currently under review by District Facilities staff.
+In addition, a photovoltaic system has been recently installed on the 90,000-square-foot Humanities Building at Santiago Canyon College, which provides approximately 19% of the building's electricity.